-Contrary to what some retailers will tell you, spa brands such as certain Dream Maker® models (those of which feature pump heat recovery systems instead of a dedicated heater) do not provide free heat.
-Their pumps must run frequently to keep the water warm, and pumps of course consume electricity.
+Contrary to what some retailers will tell you, spas which feature a pump heat-recovery system instead of a dedicated heater do not provide free heat.
+Such designs have pumps which must run frequently to keep the water warm, and pumps of course consume electricity.
 Since this type of spa has no separate heating element, and thus fewer